Music at Adams

 • Students need to practice during the week!
 At minimum, students should play their instrument for 20-30 minutes four days per week.
 You can help by asking them to play or sing what they learned in class for you.

 • Upper grades need to practice reading notes on a staff.
 Just like learning how to read a book, music has its own language when reading music.
-Students can make flashcards, write in letters underneath the notes on the music, or download a note reading game.
+Students can make flashcards, write in letters underneath the notes on the music, or download a note reading game or app.

 • Get involved!
 Music teachers could always use volunteers, supplies, and instrument donations.
-And please attend our concerts!
-Every school has at least two concerts per year.
+And please attend our concerts and performances!

 • Join an extra ensemble!
-There are many free after-school programs designed for elementary music students including BRAVO and iCAN.
+There are several free after-school programs designed for elementary music students including BRAVO! and SING!.
 All schools also participate in the district's honor choir and honor band performances.
 Ask your music teacher for more information.

 Thank you for taking the time to get to know and understand our music program a little better!
 We look forward to meeting you and to seeing your student in our music classes this year!